New York Lawyers Fighting for Electricians Injured on the Job

 No matter the cause, if the injuries of the electrician were the result of someone else’s reckless or negligent actions, you may be able to file a lawsuit in order to secure the compensation you need to cover any medical bills or damages you may have incurred.

 This is where a top-rated New York personal injury lawyer can help.
-At the Law Offices of Michael S. Lamonsoff, PLLC, we have helped many essential workers obtain record-high verdicts and settlements in construction accident cases, including electrocution accidents.
+At the Law Offices of Michael S. Lamonsoff, PLLC, we have helped many electricians obtain record-high verdicts and settlements in construction accident cases, including electrocution accidents.
 We represent Local 3 Electrical Employers in claims before the Joint Industry Board.
 Contact our office today for a complete evaluation of your case from top New York electrocution lawyers.